Reformed Christian Church in Slovakia: Demographics

-The church had 110,000 members and 204 parishes and 103 congregations and 54 mission churches in 2001 an increase of 25,000 since 1991.
-Hungarian speaking members are about 95,000–100,000, the church has 225 active pastors, 200 are Hungarian speaking.
+The church had 85,000 members and 204 parishes and 103 congregations and 54 mission churches in 2011 a decrease of 25,000 since 2021, mostly in southern Slovakia among Hungarians.

+In 2011, the Church had about 110,000 members.
+Out of this number Hungarian speaking members were about 95,000–100,000, the church has 225 active pastors, 200 are Hungarian speaking.

-There are 9 presbyteries in the denominations, the Pozsonyi, Komáromi, Barsi, Gömöri, Abaújtornai, Zempléni, Ungi, Nagymihályi, Ondova-Hernádi Presbyteries, and there are several mission congregations, like the Hungarian Reformed Church in Prague.
+There are 9 presbyteries in the denomination, the Pozsonyi, Komáromi, Barsi, Gömöri, Abaújtornai, Zempléni, Ungi, Michalovský (Nagymihályi), Ondavsko-Hornádský (Ondava-Hernádi) Presbyteries, and there are several mission congregations, like the Hungarian Reformed Church in Prague.

 Interchurch relations

 The Reformed Christian Church in Slovakia is a member of the World Communion of Reformed Churches, World Council of Churches and the Hungarian Reformed Communion.